tmb5cg/Fifa-Autobidder/README.md

 - Security / Detectability
   - Selenium's Javascript injection is the only indication of something 'off' - and Selenium in itself is harmless and no different than a typical browser extension's JS, like an Adblocker

 Instead of specific players, it takes in a generic Futbin URL.
 I found gold nonrare CM's to be most effective.
-To run the bot, the default URL in the bot (line 111 on autobidder.py) is [this link](https://www.futbin.com/22/players?page=1&position=CM&xbox_price=0-750&version=gold_nr) - gold, nonrare, CMs.

-In the webapp, manually go to the Search the Transfer Market page.
-Apply the filters that match your URL on line 111: rarity - nonrare, quality - gold, position - CM.
-Set the minimum buy now to 9900, maximum buy now 10,000 (to ensure we are looking at packed players).
-Do NOT click the "search" button.
-The bot will do this for you.

-Without touching anything, click "RUN BOT".
-The bot should open the FUTBIN url in a new tab, just don't touch anything and let it run.
-To understand how it works and the configuration settings, [see here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing)

-You want to have a conversion rate around 50%, at 100-150 margin that is 25 players * ~125 profit each, totalling ~3200 coins every 20 mins, or abuot 10k an hour at the absolute minimum.
-Some days I would find a filter list and make 30k an hour, it's fun.
+See "Running" section below.

 ## Installation